ProSuite/quaestor-mini-cluster/README.md

 ## Basic Functionality

+The mini cluster and the load balancer can be used separately but in practice they are more useful if combined.

-Configure a set of processes to be managed by the mini cluster.
+The **mini cluster** uses a configured set of processes to be observed and kept alive.
 During a heart beat each process is evaluated to ensure it is running and healthy (serving) using the [GRPC health checking protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
-Otherwise the process is re-started.
+If a process is unhealthy or does not respond the process is re-started.

+The **load balancer** is a [grpc service](https://github.com/ProSuite/quaestor-mini-cluster/blob/main/src/Quaestor.ServiceDiscovery/service_discovery.proto) that can be used to discover services from a local service registry (i.e. the quaestor.config.yml file) or from [Etcd](https://etcd.io/), a distributed key-value store.
+The latter allows to discover and balance services from remote, independent clusters and is highly recommended.

+In order to use the look-aside load balancer the involved services

+- Must report service health using the [GRPC health checking protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md)
+- Must [report service load](https://github.com/ProSuite/quaestor-mini-cluster/blob/main/src/Quaestor.LoadReporting/load_reporting.proto) as defined in the Quaestor.LoadReporting assembly (see build directory to build the nuget package).

 ## Getting Started